 The pandemic proved that there is a need for boards to be more agile.
 During the pandemic, boards quickly went from quarterly meetings and intermittent communication to weekly, remote board meetings and daily (sometimes hourly) updates.
 And as the shift to stakeholder governance continues, and boards become focused on more than just shareholder interests, directors have a much broader range of responsibilities.

 Pressure from regulators, investors, consumers, and more, is precipitating the evolution to stakeholder governance.
 That means boards are not only responsible for increasing shareholder value.
 And it’s why many companies have started to focus on ESG issues and transparency.
 In the future, boards and businesses will continue to be more open about their activities, disclosing their plans and strategies to ensure that they are accountable to their stakeholders.

 Featured resource: ESG Impacts, Risks & Opportunities For The Construction Industry

 Today’s boards need to make sure their organizations are prepared for the opportunities created by transformative technology.
 Tech innovations are impacting every aspect of how business gets done, up and down the supply chain.
 Board members themselves aren’t immune to the influence of technology to help them increase productivity.
 With the rise of board management software boards can now be more engaged in the boardroom and meet the challenges of remote board meetings.

-The increase of cyber crimes is front and center for most boards, and the need for cutting edge cybersecurity measures is clear.
-In addition to understanding and mitigating any potential cyber threats to the company from outside forces, the board must also insure that lax protocols or careless members don’t make the board itself a liability.
+The increase in cyber crimes is front and center for most boards, and the need for cutting-edge cybersecurity measures is clear.
+In addition to understanding and mitigating any potential cyber threats to the company from outside forces, the board must also ensure that lax protocols or careless members don’t make the board itself a liability.
 All board-related information should be housed in a secure board portal software so that board documents aren't scattered across multiple unsafe locations.